-Our proof for the upper bounds for $r \in \mathcal C_6$ is constructed in the following way: we first prove the claim for those $r \in\mathcal C_6$ for which $\M(r)$ with the caterpillar bending action is toric, and then we use a ``Moser type" argument to extend the result to other cases.
+Our proof for the upper bounds for $r \in \mathcal C_6$ is as follows: we first prove the claim for those $r \in\mathcal C_6$ for which $\M(r)$ with the caterpillar bending action is toric, and then we use a ``Moser type" argument to extend the result to other cases.
 Assume that $\M(r)$ is toric with the caterpillar bending action.
 Then the moment image of $\M(r)$ is as in Figure \ref{figure case f}.

 From the moment polytope we can see that $\M(r)$ is not Fano and hence we cannot apply Lu's Theorem \ref{theorem LuFanoUpperBounds} directly.
-However $\M(r)$ is the toric blow up at three toric fixed points of the symplectic toric manifold $(\C \P^1 \times \C \P^1, 4r_1 \omega_{FS} \oplus 4r_4 \omega_{FS})$ corresponding, via Delzant construction, to rectangle $ABCD$.
+However $\M(r)$ is the toric blow up at three toric fixed points of the symplectic toric manifold $(\C \P^1 \times \C \P^1, 4r_1 \omega_{FS} \oplus 4r_4 \omega_{FS})$ corresponding, via the Delzant construction, to the rectangle $ABCD$.

 Applying Theorem \ref{theorem LuBlowupUpperBounds} of Lu we obtain that the Gromov width of $\M(r)$ is at most $\Upsilon (\Sigma_{ABCD}, 2 \pi \, \varphi_{ABCD})$, which is at most $4 \pi r_1.$